Helsinki-NLP/OPUS-MT-app/README.md

 Note that this issue only occurs on Linux, as Windows and Mac (at least to my knowledge) always have an active display even in remote sessions.

 # Importing custom models
-translateLocally supports importing custom models. translateLocally uses the [Bergamot](https://github.com/browsermt/marian-dev) fork of [marian](https://github.com/marian-nmt/marian-dev).
+opusMT supports importing custom models. opusMT uses the [Bergamot](https://github.com/browsermt/marian-dev) fork of [marian](https://github.com/marian-nmt/marian-dev).
 As such, it supports the vast majority marian models out of the box.
 You can just train your marian model and place it a directory.
 ## Basic model import
-The directory structure of a translateLocally model looks like this:
+The directory structure of a opusMT model looks like this:
 ```bash
 $ tree my-custom-model
 my-custom-model/